Wolfgang Gentner: Career

 In order to facilitate the construction of the cyclotron, at the end of 1938 and into 1939, with the help of a fellowship from the Helmholtz-Gesellschaft, Gentner was sent to Radiation Laboratory of the University of California (today, the Lawrence Berkeley National Laboratory) in Berkeley, California.
 As a result of the visit, Gentner formed a cooperative relationship with Emilio G. Segrè and Donald Cooksey.

 The German nuclear energy project, also known as the Uranverein, began in the spring of 1939 under the auspices of the Reichsforschungsrat (RFR, Reich Research Council) of the Reichserziehungsministerium (REM, Reich Ministry of Education).
 By 1 September, the Heereswaffenamt (HWA, Army Ordnance Office) squeezed out the RFR and took over the effort.
 Under the control of the HWA, the Uranverein had its first meeting on 16 September.
 The meeting was organized by Kurt Diebner, advisor to the HWA, and held in Berlin.
 The invitees included Walther Bothe, Siegfried Flügge, Hans Geiger, Otto Hahn, Paul Harteck, Gerhard Hoffmann, Josef Mattauch, and Georg Stetter.
 A second meeting was held soon thereafter and included Klaus Clusius, Robert Döpel, Werner Heisenberg, and Carl Friedrich von Weizsäcker.
 With Bothe being one of the principals, Gentner was soon drawn into work for the Uranverein, along with other colleagues, such as Arnold Flammersfeld and Peter Herbert Jensen.
 Their research was published in the Kernphysikalische Forschungsberichte (Research Reports in Nuclear Physics); see below the section Internal Reports.

+After the armistice between France and Germany in the summer of 1940, Bothe and Gentner received orders to inspect the cyclotron Frédéric Joliot-Curie had built in Paris.
+While it had been built, it was not yet operational.
+In September 1940, Gentner received orders to form a group to put the cyclotron into operation.
+Hermann Dänzer from the University of Frankfurt participated in this effort.

+According to author Robert Jungk in his landmark work, Brighter Than A Thousand Suns, Gentner only agreed to take over Joliot-Curie's laboratory after he had received Joliot-Curie's express consent - and the two men crafted a secret agreement that the laboratory would not complete work that supported the German war effort.